 9. An apology breakup letter when you hurt your partner

-In life, you end up hurting the people you love, sometimes so much that there is no turning back from it.
-Here is a goodbye emotional break up letter to boyfriend to help you see such a breakup through.
+In life, you unwittingly end up hurting the people you love, sometimes so much that there is no turning back from it.
+Here is a goodbye emotional breakup letter to boyfriend to help you see such a breakup through.

 I have no words to justify why I did what I did, so, I won’t try to explain myself and make it worse than it already is.

 All I can say is that I am sorry.
-I wish I could go back in time and change what I did but I can’t.
+No matter how I wish I could go back in time to make the relationship work, I really can’t.
 I know you deserve so much better than this.

-I think we should end this now so that I don’t hurt you even more by being near you.
+I think we should end things now so that I don’t hurt you even more by being near you.

 10. Breakup letter for an abusive partner

-Here is how you write a break up letter to someone who hurt you to let them know about the abuse and trauma they made you live through.
+Here is how you write a breakup letter to someone who has hurt you to let them know about the abuse and trauma they made you live through.

-I need to get out of this relationship right now and this is the last you will hear from me.
-I hope you respect my wishes for once and don’t try to make it worse than it already is or I will have to resort to extreme measures to solve this.
+I need to get out of this toxic relationship right now and this is the last you will hear from me.
+I hope you respect my wishes for once and don’t try to make it worse than it already is.

 11. Breakup letter for when you lose respect for your partner

-I know we started off our relationship with a lot of expectations.
+I know we started off our relationship expecting a happy ending.
 But, over time, I have realized how unfairly you treat me.
 You do not respect my choices, laugh away my opinions, and don’t think my career choices matter.